Education

 What are Soar Tools?

-SOAR solutions, in general, enable teams to collect vital security data, discover, evaluate, and address current and prospective risks and vulnerabilities from various sources.
-Consequently, the solutions give better visibility that helps firms to respond to security problems quicker, efficiently, and reliably.
+SOAR solutions, in general, enable teams to collect vital security data and discover, evaluate, and address current and prospective risks and vulnerabilities from various sources.
+Consequently, the solutions give better visibility, which helps firms respond to security problems quicker, more efficiently, and reliably.

 Splunk Phantom